Hycroft Mining Holding Corporation (HYMC)'s price-to-cash and price-to-free cash flow ratios - The Dwinnex

-The closing price of Hycroft Mining Holding Corporation (NASDAQ: HYMC) was $0.40 for the day, up 6.84% from the previous closing price of $0.37.
-In other words, the price has increased by $+0.0253 from its previous closing price.
-On the day, 3197900 shares were traded.
-HYMC stock price reached its highest trading level at $0.3990 during the session, while it also had its lowest trading level at $0.3655.
+The price of Hycroft Mining Holding Corporation (NASDAQ: HYMC) closed at $0.38 in the last session, down -2.08% from day before closing price of $0.39.
+In other words, the price has decreased by -$0.0080 from its previous closing price.
+On the day, 2291356 shares were traded.
+HYMC stock price reached its highest trading level at $0.3989 during the session, while it also had its lowest trading level at $0.3710.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now